Bruceli-iscool/Text-Language/README.md

      Hello, World!
      //; This is a comment
  Everything in Text-Language that is not a command is printed to the console without quotes.
-However, commands execute features like if statements.
+Commands execute features like if statements.
  A demonstration of commands and normal word block:

     //; Word block